google/wwwbasic/README.md

 ## Test Suite

-WWWBasic has a "Work-in-progress" test suite.
+wwwBASIC has a "Work-in-progress" test suite.
 It can be run with: `./run-tests.sh`.

 ## Examples